 - Automimmune diseases (such as rheumatoid arthritis), are diagnosed before the onset of LGL leukemia in about 20 percent of cases.

 To help confirm a diagnosis, your doctor may examine your blood under a microscope.
 The lymphocyte count may be normal or low (and lymph nodes are not typically enlarged).
-Patients may have an increased number of abnormal LGL cells.
+Patients may have a large number of abnormal cells associated with LGL leukemia.
 Bone marrow aspiration or biopsy might be necessary to confirm the diagnosis.
 Flow cytometry can determine if the LGL leukemia cells are T cells or NK cells.

 Chronic T-cell and NK-cell LGL leukemia patients require similar treatment.
 For some patients, a watch and wait approach may be considered; however, the majority of patients will eventually require treatment.
-For patients being treated with a watch and wait approach, indications to begin treatment include moderate to severe neutropenia, symptomatic or transfusion-dependent anemia and associated auto-immune conditions, such as rheumatoid arthritis, requiring therapy.
+For patients on watch and wait, indications to begin treatment include moderate to severe neutropenia, symptomatic or transfusion-dependent anemia and associated auto-immune conditions, such as rheumatoid arthritis, requiring therapy.

 There is no one standard treatment for chronic LGL leukemia, so patients are advised to speak to their doctors about treatment in a clinical trial.
 Therapies that have been shown to be the most beneficial for initial treatment include